 - Use a kitchen thermometer.
 The only way to confirm your oil is at 340˚F (perfect for frying) is by using a kitchen thermometer.

 - Don’t cool the chops on plates.
 Placing them on plates after cooking means the steam won’t be able to escape, and it will condense, softening the breading on the schnitzel.
-If you have a wire rack, use that instead.
+Use a wire rack, instead.

 - Pound it.
-Use a meat mallet or a rolling pin to pound your pork chops into 1/3″ thickness and tenderize them.
+Use a meat mallet or a rolling pin to pound the pork chops into 1/3″ thickness and tenderize them.

 How to Store & Reheat Leftovers

-- Let the schnitzel cool to room temperature, then refrigerate in an airtight container for up to 4 days.
+- To store, let the schnitzel cool to room temperature, then refrigerate in an airtight container for up to 4 days.